anagha-microsoft/databricks-workshops/msready2019/README.md

 2. Create a storage account (gen1) in your resource group, same Azure region; You will need to create containers - this is detailed in the notebooks.
 3. Create an Azure Event Hub namespace in your resource group - standard tier with 4 throughput units, same Azure region
 4. Create a Databricks workspace in your resource group, same Azure region
-5. Create a cluster with 4 workers of SKU standard DS3v2
+5. Create a Databricks cluster with 4 workers of SKU standard DS3v2

 # 3.0.
 What next?
 Import the DBC at https://github.com/anagha-microsoft/databricks-workshops/blob/master/msready2019/dbc/streaming-delta-lab.dbc into your workspace.
 The notebooks are numbered, start from the very first notebook and run through all the notebooks.